llagendijk/ec3k-server/README.rst

-This server allows you to receive and decode radio transmissions from EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to users ilike Domoticz over a TCP connection.
+This server allows you to receive and decode radio transmissions from EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to consumers like Domoticz over a TCP connection.

 Usage:
 ------